kimfucious/cowsay/README.md

 2. Change into the newly cloned directory

-3. Create `mongodb_data` directory and give set permissions on it:
+3. Create `mongodb_data` directory and set permissions on it:

 🐮 There is no initial database.
 You need to first create a new directory `mongodb_data` and set permissions on it, like so: